-House of Charity’s Housing Programs provide various lengths of stay and levels of service to single adults who are working to attain suitable long-term housing.
+House of Charity’s Housing Programs provide various lengths of stay and levels of service to single adults who have experienced long-term homelessness and are working to attain suitable long-term housing.
 With staff support, clients tackle the barriers that keep them from maintaining housing stability.

 Individuals wishing to enter House of Charity’s Housing must be referred by a case manager, outreach worker, or other professional.
 Priority is given to individuals who have chronic psychological or physical health issues, difficulty meeting basic needs, or are vulnerable to exploitation.